It’s a splendid day to learn the many health benefits of oregano.

 Besides rosmarinic acid and thymol, oregano also has carvacrol.
-Carvacrol and thymol aids in the increased production of white blood cells.
+Carvacrol and thymol aid in the increased production of white blood cells.

 If you’ve studied biology, you should know that white blood cells are your body’s bodyguards.
 They fight bacteria and viral infections in your body.

 This means that adding oregano to your diet will improve your immune system.
-Improving your immune system also means improving your healing process time.
+Improving your immune system also means improving your healing process.

 Regular consumption of oregano may help you lose weight.

-Researchers traced this effect from the presence of carvacrol in the herb.
+Researchers traced this effect to the presence of carvacrol in the herb.